MOWAG Shark: Development

 The Shark was developed by the MOWAG Company as a private venture specifically for the export market.
 It builds upon the Mowag Puma.
 It was first shown in public at the 1981 Paris Air Show fitted with the Oerlikon-Bührle Type GDD-BOE two-man turret and armed with a 35 mm cannon and a coaxial 7.62 mm machine gun.
 Two more prototypes were completed in mid-1983.

 In 1982 the Shark was successfully tested in Switzerland, fitted with a French Fives-Gail Babcock FL-12 turret armed with a 105 mm gun and a SOPTAC fire control system.
 In West Germany it was successfully tested with an experimental Rheinmetall turret armed with the Rheinmetall 105 mm Rh 105-11 super low recoil gun, which fires all standard NATO tank ammunition, including the APFSDS-T.

 The chassis was designed to be easily adapted to a wide range of roles, including anti-aircraft (fitted with the same turret as the Wildcat twin 30 mm SPAAG, the French Crotale (missile) or the Swiss Air Defense Anti-Tank System (ADATS) missile system), anti-tank (including missile), fire support, reconnaissance, and rocket launcher.
 Late in 1983 one Shark prototype was fitted with the one-man turret of the Wildcat twin 30 mm SPAAG system and this was tested in Canada early in 1984.
 Wherever possible, proven assemblies for components such as the engine and transmission were used to simplify both training and logistics.

+In 1988 the Shark was tested with the Bofor Trinity turret in Germany to make a final attempt to sell the chassis to Austria and any other country who could find interest in the chassis.
+This test done in Germany was no longer successful on the international market but showed the versatility of the shark once more.

 The MOWAG Shark never went into production.
 As an alternative, MOWAG build the 10x10Piranha.
 One of the Shark prototypes is now part of the Military Museum Full in Switzerland.